the-events-calendar/tribe-common/readme.txt

 = [5.1.12] 2023-11-01 =

 * Tweak - Ticketing & RSVP tab selected by default when clicking Help from the Tickets menu.
 [ET-1837]
+* Language - 0 new strings added, 124 updated, 1 fuzzied, and 0 obsoleted

 = [5.1.11] 2023-10-19 =